crotchetycrow/CV/README.md

   Building a PC is akin to puzzling, it requires patience and resilience.
 Rushing the process and making a mistake will set you back and even damage sensitive components if you aren't careful.
 The difficult part of PC building is the wiring - cable management.
 My approach in tackling the problem of efficient cable management involves pre-planning and careful consideration.

 - _Language learning_
   Language is a an important tool of communication and communication is a fundamental skill in achieving results.
 I consider myself to have an affinity for learning languages, by having a near native speaking level in Spanish, a conversational level in German and an elementary level in Japanese.
 I have learnt to appreciate the differences between how these languages communicate.
-Since exploring programming languages like Ruby and Python I have tried to apply what I know about language to overcome the considerable difference between programming language and spoken language.
+Since exploring programming languages like Ruby and Python I have tried to apply what I know about language to overcome the considerable difference between programming and spoken language.

 ## Education